markbrennand/force-framework/source/injection/README.md

     Object newInstance();
 }
 ```
-The _**newInstance**_ method must return a new instance of the class to be bound to the abstract entity.
+The _**newInstance**_ method must return a new instance of the class to be bound to the property or abstract entity.
 ## Example Code
 Please review the example code in the _**example/injection**_ directory.